pingcap/docs/sql/ddl.md

 The `CREATE INDEX` statement is used to create the index for an existing table.
 In function, `CREATE INDEX` corresponds to the index creation of `ALTER TABLE`.
 Similar to MySQL, the `CREATE INDEX` cannot create a primary key index.

-### Difference with MySQL
+### Difference from MySQL

 - The `CREATE INDEX` supports the `UNIQUE` index and does not support `FULLTEXT` and `SPATIAL` indexes.
 - The `index_col_name` supports the length option with a maximum length limit of 3072 bytes.
-The length limit does not change depending on the storage engine and character set used when building the table.
+The length limit does not change depending on the storage engine, and character set used when building the table.
 This is because TiDB does not use storage engines like InnoDB and MyISAM, and only provides syntax compatibility with MySQL for the storage engine options when creating tables.
 Similarly, TiDB uses the utf8mb4 character set, and only provides syntax compatibility with MySQL for the character set options when creating tables.
 For more information, see [Compatibility with MySQL](mysql-compatibility.md).
 - The `index_col_name` supports the index sorting options of `ASC` and `DESC`.
 The behavior of sorting options is similar to MySQL, and only syntax parsing is supported.
-All the internal indexes are arranged in positive order.
+All the internal indexes are stored in ascending order ascending order.
 For more information, see [CREATE INDEX Syntax](https://dev.mysql.com/doc/refman/5.7/en/create-index.html).
 - The `index_option` supports `KEY_BLOCK_SIZE`, `index_type` and `COMMENT`.
 The `COMMENT` supports a maximum of 1024 characters and does not support the `WITH PARSER` option.
 - The `index_type` supports `BTREE` and `HASH` only in MySQL syntax, which means the index type is independent of the storage engine option in the creating table statement.
 For example, in MySQL, when you use `CREATE INDEX` on a table using InnoDB, it only supports the `BTREE` index, while TiDB supports both `BTREE` and `HASH` indexes.
 - The `CREATE INDEX` does not support the `algorithm_option` and `lock_option` in MySQL.